 Finish Your Day Out Right

 I’ve heard before by motivational speakers like Brian Tracy and other others tips to finish your day off positively and I was reminded of this tip by Ced on the manager-tools.com forums.
 Its to just take 1-2 minutes right before bed to make a point form list of 5 positive or good things you say, did, heard or experienced that day.
 Simple things that made you feel better or that you noticed others doing.
+I’ve just ordered some brochures from a Brochure Printing company regarding this.
 Just jot them down and go to bed.
 Its a great technique to help you focus on the pleasant things you experience and helps you to realize everything to be appreciative for in life.
 Developing this habit by jotting them on paper is a great way to practice and you’ll soon be able to just think of many many items each day before bed.
 Try it out, it can definitely make a positive influence on your mood the next day.
 Let alone your dreams… I’ll leave that topic for other post though…

 Prev: Reach Out Beyond Your Comfort Zone…